meshula/LabText/README.md

 LabText.h is now a single file text parsing utility.
-There are some legacy files in LabText, which are all slated for demolition.

 To use LabText.h, include it in your project, and include it at once defining LABTEXT_ODR to cause the functions to be compiled into your program.